fakearchitect/DevOpsPythonClass2018/README.md

 # DevOpsPythonClass2018

-With CountingCards.py, I'm playing around with escape codes to display colors and symbbols in a terminal.
+With CountingCards.py, I'm playing around with escape codes to display colors and symbols in a terminal.

 Screen 1:
 ```